ZKoch-Kronoberg/obs-source-manager/README.md

 ## Installation

 ⚠️**Note**: The following instructions are aimed towards people already familiar with Node.js, npm, and React to keep this section concise.
-[A Detailed guide](detailed-guide.md) that can hopefully be followed without any prior knowledge will be added soon.
+[A Detailed guide](detailed-guide.md) that can hopefully be followed without any prior knowledge is also available.

 ### Requirements